-Protect Rights of Conscience and Religious Liberty!
+Protect Rights of Conscience and Religious Liberty

-Suggested Message: “Please co-sponsor the Health Care Conscience Rights Act (H.R.
-940), and include it in upcoming ‘must-pass’ legislation.
-Government must not force Americans to violate their religious and moral beliefs on respect for life when they provide health care or purchase health coverage.”
+Suggested Message: “Please co-sponsor and support the Health Care Conscience Rights Act, (S. 1919/H.R.
+940) and help ensure that its policy is enacted as part of must-pass legislation such as an appropriations bill.
+Government must not force Americans to violate their religious and moral beliefs about respect for life when they provide health services or provide or purchase health coverage."Background

 The contraceptive/abortifacient mandate: Under the ACA, the U.S. Department of Health and Human Services requires most health plans to cover “preventive services for women,” including drugs and procedures that many citizens find objectionable for moral and religious reasons.
 These objectionable items include sterilization, FDA-approved birth control (such as the IUD, Depo-Provera, “morning-after” pills, and the abortion-inducing drug Ella), and “education and counseling” to promote these to all “women of reproductive capacity,” including minor girls.
 Religious organizations offering education, health care and charitable services do not qualify for the rule’s very narrow exemption for a “religious employer.”

 Abortion coverage mandate: On August 22, 2014, the California Department of Managed Health Care ordered all health plans under its jurisdiction, including those provided by churches and other religious institutions to their employees, to provide coverage for all abortions.
 Similar proposals have emerged in other states.
 In theory, current federal law forbids such discrimination, but the law has deficiencies that could allow California to evade the law or challenge it in court—and it does not allow the victims of discrimination to go to court to defend their own rights.